So how do you go about it? Here, we look at when you may want to switch and provide steps to help you get started.

-Remember you don’t have to switch mortgage rates on your own.
-If you’re unsure about what to do, your lender may be able to offer advice.
-They can help find the best option for you and provide support with the switching process.
+Remember – you don’t have to switch mortgage rates on your own.
+If you’re unsure about what to do, your lender can offer advice and provide support with the switching process.

 If you prefer to switch mortgage rates yourself, here are the 3 key steps:

 When choosing a new mortgage rate, think about what’s important to you, such as:

 Here are some useful tools to help you choose a mortgage.

 Switching is usually quite simple.
 Most banks and building societies allow you to switch mortgage rates online or over the phone (although you will not receive advice if you switch online and may not do so if you switch over the phone).
 As your current lender already has your details on file, a credit check is often not needed.
 No legal work is required either, so you won’t need a solicitor or licensed conveyancer.

 You may want to shop around to understand how your current lender’s offers compare to those from other providers.
 It’s a good idea to do this a couple of months before you’re ready to switch.